Tswings/QDAMR4QA/README.md

 1. Download raw data from <a href="https://hotpotqa.github.io/">HotpotQA</a>.

 2. Download a python library <a href="https://github.com/bjascob/amrlib">amrlib</a>.
-Follow this tutorial <a href="https://amrlib.readthedocs.io/en/latest/install/">AMRLib</a>to load AMR-paring and AMR-to-Text generation model.
+Follow this tutorial <a href="https://amrlib.readthedocs.io/en/latest/install/">AMRLib</a> to load AMR-paring and AMR-to-Text generation model.

 ```bash
 stog = amrlib.load_stog_model()  # AMR parsing